LuizScolari/Embedding-Polynomial-CFFs/README.md

 ### Monotone Construction

-The **Monotone** construction is a variation that uses an additional parameter $d$ to organize elements into specific blocks ("dk-blocks").
-While the standard construction focuses purely on polynomial degree and field size, the monotone construction imposes different structural constraints to ensure specific coverage properties with varying dimensions.
+The Monotone construction is a variation designed for embedding operations.
+During expansion, rows are indexed by pairs $(x, y)$ where $x$ is restricted to a subset $B \subseteq \mathbb{F}_q$ corresponding to the smaller base field.
+The parameters $d$ and $k$ are always kept constant throughout the embedding process—only the field size $q$ changes.

 ## 🚀 Hash Table Optimizations